 THE KURT KARAKUL LITERACY AWARD

-The award will be presented at our Read Across America Celebration on May 25, 2022.
-Learn more about the event here.
+The award will be presented at our Read Across America Celebration in Spring, 2024.

 To know Kurt Karakul is to know a man of empathy and good will.
 A man who understands the benefits and opportunities that literacy gives us.
 A man who has made the cause of literacy his cause.